-Spring has arrived.
-As many families transition to remote work and schooling, making physical activity a part of that daily routine can provide many health benefits.
-Here are some tips to help keep your family moving, while practicing social distancing.
+Making physical activity a part of your daily routine can provide many health benefits.
+Here are some tips to help keep your family moving even during your busiest days.

-- Make sure to use the rules of social distancing when being physically active.
-It is encouraged to be physically active outside when possible, but again social distancing practices should be followed.
+- It is encouraged to be physically active outside when possible.
 A powerful example for your child is to be active yourself.
 Go for a family walk, a run or bike ride each day or enjoy spontaneous dance parties.
 Pick activities that your family enjoys and just move!

 - Reducing the amount of screen time each day will automatically make your children engage in more physical activity.
 You can also utilize active screen time as well.
 There are a ton of online physical activity resources that you can enjoy as a family.

 - Make it fun for everyone.
-These are stressful times for everyone, and physical activity is a great way to improve your overall physical and mental health.
+Physical activity is a great way to improve your overall physical and mental health.
 Doing fun, engaging physical activities will help lower anxiety and stress levels.

 Fun ways to get physical activity